realgolf/realgolf/README.md

 ![Games Tab](./readme/images/games.png)

-## What is Real Golf
+## What is Real Golf?

-Real Golf are all my games I've developed in the context of golf, the first version was made with JavaScript, the second and currently used version was made with [SvelteKit](https://kit.svelte.dev), which is a JavaScript Framework and the full stack Verison of [Svelte](https://svelte.dev).
+Real Golf are all my games I've developed in the context of golf, the first version was made with JavaScript, the second and currently used version was made with [SvelteKit](https://kit.svelte.dev), which is a JavaScript Framework and the full stack Version of [Svelte](https://svelte.dev).

 ## Contributing Guidelines